For up to date information on the FrogWatch program, please email: [email protected].

 - Be willing to conduct listening visits after sunset at a wetland or stream site (Preview the protocol)

-- Complete an online course to learn how to register or adopt a monitoring site, recognize species, and collect and submit data.
+- Complete a course to learn how to register or adopt a monitoring site, recognize species, and collect and submit data.

 - Be prepared to submit data to the online national online database

-Volunteers are encouraged to locate and register new stream/wetland sites convenient to them to monitor.
-A few DOEE-designated locations along stream restoration projects in Wards 3, 4, and 7 are also available.
+Volunteers are encouraged to independently locate stream/wetland sites convenient to them to monitor.

 Returning Volunteers: Welcome Back